 Applicants must have participated in the University's Performance Review and Development Program (or probationary period) during the 12 months prior to the closing date of applications and demonstrated at least satisfactory performance and professional development.

-Academic staff who have applied unsuccessfully for promotion are eligible to apply in the year after an unsuccessful application, but are encouraged to discuss the timing of the next application with the Dean of their relevant School/Directorate/Centre.
+Academic staff who have applied unsuccessfully for promotion are only eligible to apply the year following an unsuccessful application, but are encouraged to discuss the timing of their next application with the Dean of their relevant School/Directorate/Centre.
 In exceptional circumstances, the Deputy Vice-Chancellor (Academic) may approve an application from a staff member, supported by the relevant Dean, the year following an unsuccessful application.

 Casual and sessional academics are not eligible to apply for promotion.